The Vital Nursing Skills Needed to Grow a Healthy Career

 The non-clinical nursing skills necessary for success

 There’s no doubt that the nursing skills we covered above are essential.
-But there are also a handful of soft skills that help separate a good nurse from a great nurse.
+But there are also a handful of soft skills that help separate a good nurse from a great one.
 Find out if you are naturally inclined for a career in nursing.

 As a nurse, you’re on the front lines of care.
 You’re often the middleman, relaying critical information from a physician to a patient.
-You will also need to be able to foster an open dialogue with patients and their families, so they fully understand their diagnosis, medication and any other medical concerns.
+You will also need to be able to foster an open dialogue with patients and their families, so they fully understand their diagnosis, treatment and any other medical concerns.

 Effective communication amongst fellow nurses, doctors and other healthcare professionals is also vital as you share the responsibilities of caring for your patients.
 Additionally, you may find yourself facilitating dialogue with worried or uncooperative patients, concerned family members, busy doctors and everyone in between.
 Strong communication skills will be crucial for all of the above scenarios.